intel/llvm/sycl/test-e2e/README.md

   can use `XFAIL: run-mode`.
 This is because otherwise the test would compile and pass on `build-only` mode and be reported as an `XPASS`.

-- To separate compilation and execution of tests we classify `RUN:` directives as being either build or run lines.
+- To separate compilation and execution of tests, we classify `RUN:` directives as being either build or run lines.
 If a line contains `%{run}`, `%{run-unfiltered-devices}` or `%if run-mode` it is classified as a run line, otherwise it is classified as a build line.